BeyondTheClouds/enos/docs/network-emulation/index.rst

     python -m enos.enos tc --test

 will generate various reports to validate the constraints.
-They are based on :code:`fping` and :code:`flent` latency and bandwidth measurement respectively.
+They are based on :code:`fping` and :code:`flent` latency and bandwidth measurements respectively.
 The reports will be located in the result directory.

 Notes